Recently, a yoga teacher based in Amsterdam asked me if I could help her with the pelvis dilemma in yoga.

 You don’t need to be a medical specialist to have experienced at least once some discomfort, tightness or even pain in your lower back.

-The interesting thing for us is that one particular pathology, Sacro-iliac syndrome -SI joint syndrome-, has become a common problem among yoga practitioners.
+The interesting thing for us is that one particular pathology, Sacro-Iliac syndrome (SI joint syndrome), has become a common problem among yoga practitioners.
 This is due mainly to the over-stretching of the Sacrum area while taking asanas too far.

 Irritation of the SI joint is one of the main causes in young women of lower back pain and even leg pain that might be confused with a spinal herniated disc.

-I always like to ask my students if the lower back feels like “pulling” or feel any discomfort in the area.
+I always like to ask my students if the lower back feels like “pulling” or if they feel any discomfort in the area.
 I ask them to check how they are breathing.
 Is their breath soft and easy?
 I encourage them to self-observe, but I also take into account that many people find it hard to feel, even when there is pain.
 In fact, the pain feels good to many yoga students!

 The Pelvis dilemma in Yoga is sometimes a real Sherlock Holmes job to discover.